Piaohao: Structure and business strategies

 The height of the capital stock of the piaohao ranged from about 20,000 to as much as 500,000 taels of silver, yet because most of the piaohao reserved an amount of capital protected, known as huben (護本) or beiben (倍本), the operative capital of the banks was much less.
 The bank reserves were kept in the head office, known as the zonghao (總號).
 This was also the place where the household of the bank owner was registered.
 The piaohao tended to have branches, fenhao (分號), in every large Chinese city.
 This made the remittance of money easily possible between the head office and all of its branch offices.
 The piaohao had branches throughout China, but the core area of operation was northern China.

 Every three or four years, an account known as the jiezhang (結賬) was provided to the shareholders of the piaohao, and dividends were then distributed among them.
 The most common form of shares was money (銀股), but some shareholders would guarantee their shares with their office and their expected salary in a system that was known as a person-based share; in Mandarin Chinese this was called rengu (人股) or dingshengu (頂身股).

 The piaohao operated in daily business, mainly with monetary remittances.
 The remittance fee, known as huifei (匯費) or huishui (匯水), depended on the distance of the transaction, the urgency, and the quality of the silver that was paid to the remitting bank.
 The remittance fee that was to be paid by the remitter was known as liqian (力錢).
 It was either 2 taels (雙力) per 100 taels of silver that was being remitted, or only 1 tael (單力).
 Local differences in the value of silver ingots could be used by the piaohao for profits by arbitrage businesses; this was known as yaping case (壓平擦色).
 Another important part of the piaohao business model was the assaying of silver and the production of silver ingots (紋銀); these silver ingots are commonly known in English as sycees.

-Because the piaohao shareholders shared unlimited liabilities, when these changing market forces materialised, many of the shareholders of the piaohao went bankrupt, while some shareholders would turn to investments elsewhere and abandoned the piaohao model altogether.
+Because the piaohao shareholders shared unlimited liabilities, when these changing market forces materialized, many of the shareholders of the piaohao went bankrupt, while some shareholders would turn to investments elsewhere and abandoned the piaohao model altogether.